Development environments should be designed so as as to be Easy to set up, Well-documented, and Reproducible.

 Dependencies should be easy to install, and a new developer should be able to clone the application and run its “hello world” equivalent with just a few commands.
 Seed data creation, database schema migrations, and configuration should be automated.
 Configuration that requires the developer to obtain keys from an external source (such as signing up for an API) should be kept to a minimum.
 If possible, try to use a mocked version of any external services by default.
 Many of the good practices for testing (e.g. don’t rely on external services) can and should be applied to the development environment.

-At minimum, there should be a README.md file describing what the software does, how to run its “hello world” equivalent, how to run tests, and all dependencies.
+At minimum, there should be a README.md file describing what the software does, how to run its “hello world” equivalent, how to run tests, and all external dependencies (like APIs it talks to).
 If the software is easy to set up, the documentation need not be very long, which is easier to maintain and to keep accurate.

 Moreover, while it’s great to use code comments or other documentation tools, often the best documentation is the code itself–that is, if the code is easy to comprehend and contextualize, there might not be a pressing need for extraneous explanation of each and every function.